stanley-gu/standardsCh/chapter.md

 math which for one reason or another cannot be transformed into a chemical scheme.
 Like CellML, the dependent and independent species are implied.

+The development of SBML is stratified in order to organize architectural changes and versioning.
+Major editions of SBML are termed Levels and represent substantial changes to the composition and structure of the language.
+Models defined in lower Levels of SBML can always be represented in higher Levels, though some translation may be necessary.
+The converse (from higher Level to lower Level) is sometimes also possible, though not guaranteed.
+The Levels remain distinct; a valid SBML Level 1 document is not a valid SBML Level 2 document.
+Minor revisions of SBML are termed Versions and constitute changes within a level to correct, adjust, and refine language features.
+Finally, specification documents inevitably require minor editorial changes as its users discover errors and ambiguities.
+Such problems are corrected in new Releases of a given SBML specification.

+The latest generation of SBML, which is Level 3, is modular in the sense of having a defined core set of features and optional packages adding features on top of the core.
+This modular approach means that models can declare which feature-sets they use, and likewise, software tools can declare which packages they support.
+It also means that the development of SBML Level 3 can proceed in a modular fashion.
+The development process for Level 3 is designed around this concept.
+SBML Level 3 package development is today an ongoing activity, with packages being created to extend SBML in many areas that its core functionality does not directly support.
+Examples include models whose species have structure and/or state variables, models with spatially nonhomogeneous compartments and spatially dependent processes, and models in which species and processes refer to qualitative entities and processes rather than quantitative ones.

 #### SBML Development Tools

 Early on in the development of SBML, the original authors decided to provide